| Safe Haskell | Safe-Inferred |

 Shrink a fraction, preferring numbers with smaller

 numerators or denominators.
-See also shrinkDecimal
+See also shrinkDecimal.

 shrinkDecimal ∷ RealFrac a ⇒ a → [a] Source #